AzmainMahtab/time_tracker/README.md

 ## Architectural Philosophy ##

 This project was made using **Hexagonal** structure to keep a strict separation between business rules and side effects.  **Domain-Driven Design (DDD)** adherence to the core business logic was enforced.
 The domain becomes the source of truth not the database schema.
+The ports and adapter approach lets everyting to be mocked.
+This way unit testing becomes a breeze.

 ### Dependency rule ###